owlet42/kubeflow-docs/docs/install/monitor.rst

 Monitor the GPU Resource
 ------------------------

-Now, the Prometheus server is available on port 9090 at the node's IP address.
+Now, the Prometheus server is available on port 9090 at the external IP address.
 Use your browser to visit http://<EXTERNAL-IP>:9090.
 It may take a few minutes for NVIDIA Data Center GPU Manager (DCGM) to start publishing the metrics to Prometheus.
 Type DCGM_FI_DEV_GPU_UTIL in the event bar to check if the GPU metrics are visible: